To view or edit the test sections, select a test file, suite, or case in the Test Browser pane.

 In this section, add descriptive text to your test case, test suite, or test file.

-Click OK.
-The requirement link appears in the Requirements list if a document is specified in the Link Editor.
+The requirement link appears in the Requirements list.

 Specify the model you want to test in the System Under Test section.
 To use an open model in the currently active Simulink window, click the Use current model button .

 The model must be available on the path to run the test case.
-You can set the path programmatically using the preload callback.
+You can add the model's containing folder to the path using the preload callback.
 See Callbacks.

 Specifying a new model in the System Under Test section can cause the model information to be out of date.
 To update the model test harnesses, Signal Builder groups, and available configuration sets, click the Refresh button .